Dining Chairs To Match Your Table

 First and foremost, you should match your furniture to the overall look of the room as whole.
 Once you’ve established the style, you should then choose a table and chairs with corresponding appearance.
 For example pair modern with modern, and traditional with traditional.

 Conversely, the Alaska paired with the Carlo is an unsuccessful combination due to the dramatic difference in style.
 Whilst the dark wood and ornate shape of the Carlo displays a classical aesthetic, the Alaska is a modern model with light and airy vibe.
 Whilst both are stylish designs, they’re incompatible when placed together.

 Matching Frame Finish

 For a visually pleasing and unified look, we would also recommend you select the same material or finish across your furniture, as well as in your interior as a whole.
 For example, choose similar shades of wood; oak kitchen cabinets with oak chairs, and likewise walnut cupboards with a walnut table.
 The same is true with metallic surfaces; pair brushed steel appliances with brushed steel chair frames, and chrome kitchen fittings with chrome framed furniture.

 This is modelled by the Helsinki and Mica, pictured below, a delightful duo that work well together due to their elegant brushed steel frames.
 With similar tubular legs, they enhance one another for a compatible and contemporary look.

-On the other hand, the dissimilar shades of wood in the Dalton and Aspire mean combined they will clash.
-The Aspire’s walnut finish is too dark and rich for the Dalton’s lighter shade of oak, and hence they can look somewhat imbalanced when placed together.
+On the other hand, the dissimilar shades of wood on the Arden and Renaissance mean combined they will clash.
+The Renaissance’s walnut finish is too dark and rich for the Arden’s lighter shade of oak, and hence they can look somewhat imbalanced when placed together.

 For a cool coordinated aesthetic, where possible you should also look to match the colour and seat material of your chosen chair with the colour and surface finish of your table-top.